Xiddler/Clueless/clueless-webapp/templates/games/README.md

 Where the various games are stored.

-So far 2020-05-28 - I have sent two to the Keohanes.
+2020-05-28 - So far I have sent two to the Keohanes.
+2020-06-09 -  I have published Games 3 and 4 to donaghmccarthy.ie

 1. Contains a p and the first letter is the key letter - 180s - Easy
 2. Ends in a w and the first letter is the key letter                - 4 mins - Easy
 3. Key letter in first and last position.
 No j, q, u, v, x or z Med 5 mins.